agnostic-apollo/Tasker-Random-Stuff/grab_timed_and_filtered_logcat/Grab_Timed_And_Filtered_Logcat.tsk.md

 If only logcat_filter_regex is enabled, then the logcat_tag_filter will not be passed to the logcat command and only the logcat_filter_regex will applied to the logcat output.
 Both the unfiltered_logcat_file and filtered_logcat_file files will be created.

 If both are disabled, then the logcat_tag_filter will not be passed to the logcat command and the logcat_filter_regex will also not be applied.
 Only the unfiltered_logcat_file file will be created.

+To use the task, make a desktop shortcut if required or use the Tasker task play button to run the task, then do things for which you want to capture logcat entries for.
+Do not do extra things.
+Moreover, you might need to wait a couple of seconds for things to be added to logcat so finish doing what you want to capture entries for a few seconds before the timeout expires and then wait for it to expire.

+If the logcat command fails with a non-zero exit code but you still see the logcat output flashed, then this may be because the timeout command killed the logcat command and its exiting with a non-zero exit to show that.
+Just add another "And %exit_code neq code_you_received" in the if conditional statements of the exit_code after the logcat command with the anchor "If logcat command failed".
+Currently exit codes 124, 142 and 257 are ignored but additional ones may need to be ignored for some devices.

 This task does not take any parameters or return anything.